bringhurst/balancemq/README.md

 Example
 -------
-This example is a distributed treewalk of a filesystem hierarchy.
+This example is a distributed treewalk of a filesystem hierarchy using the STOMP interface.
 Assuming the underlying filesystem is parallel (i.e. has multiple read heads), this will distribute and balance the stat(2) workload among many nodes.

 ```
 import sys